 A traditional Japanese tea ceremony room is quite small (3 tatami carpets) or 3m by 2m.
 Entry to the room is via small door where you need to crawl through on your hands and knees.
 The small door was designed so that samurai had to take off their swords and other armament in order to get through the opening.
 Entering on hands and knees was also a sign of humbleness and respect for the host.

-Journey to the East Cherry Blossom tours and Japanese Autumn tours include a private tea ceremony with a Japanese tea ceremony master.
 The tours take you to spend time with the master where you experience the ceremony and learn the background to the ritual and etiquette.
 The groups enjoy a peaceful lunch where topics like Zen philosophy, which is closely related to the way of tea, and Japanese arts such as calligraphy and pottery are discussed.

 The picture shows one of our tour group members crawling through the small entrance to the tea ceremony room.

-People who read this blog also liked
+People who read this post also liked

 Ryokan & Minsuku - Japanese accommodation